yify112/MyTime-Automator/README.md

 ### Batch file instructions
 * Make sure the .bat file and the appropriate .js file are in the same directory
-* Also make sure that the correct .bat file is run in accordance with the correct .js file, i.e. Internal.bat -> wipromytimeinternal.js and External.bat -> wipromytimeexternal.js
+* Also make sure that the correct .bat file is run in accordance with the correct .js file, i.e. internalBatch.bat -> wipromytimeinternal.js and externalBatch.bat -> wipromytimeexternal.js
 * Just double-click, sit back, relax and enjoy! :bowtie:

 ## Copyright